-As a result, we have adopted an ambitious climate target to be 100% CO2 neutral in 2030.
-This commitment drives all our activities across all business units to reduce our climate footprint.
-We maintain a systematic framework of impact assessment, gap analyses, initiative planning, and active management, all guided by our materiality matrix and based on the ISO 14001 Environmental Management System framework.
+At TDC we want to play an active part in supporting Denmark in achieving our national ambition to obtain CO2 neutrality in 2050.
+Therefore we have set the target to be 100% CO2 neutral by 2028.
+A commitment that drives all our activities across business units to reduce our climate footprint.
+We maintain a systematic framework of impact assessment, gap analysis, initiative planning and active management, all guided by our materiality matrix and based on the ISO 14001 Environmental Management System framework.

 We take an inward-out approach to managing our impacts.
 First, we look at our operations and how we can reduce impacts across all environmental KPIs, including initiatives on energy, carbon emissions, resource use, waste, and electronic waste (WEEE).
 Next, we consider how to reduce the impact of our products and services and our employee activities on behalf of TDC, e.g. through remote collaboration.
 Finally, we seek to increase the knowledge of sustainable behaviours and research through involvement with international organisations and advocacy at national, regional and international fora.
 Our commitments and activities are underpinned by our Sustainability Policy.